migeyusu/ConciseDesign/README.md

 # ConciseDesign
-For WPF
+ WPF UI Library
-Custom WPF UI
+ As the title said, concise design for wpf, contains a lightweight design for mvvm.